-Zonegran is a prescription medication approved by the Food and Drug Administration (FDA) in 2000 for the treatment of many different types of seizures.
-Zonegran is usually prescribed as an adjunctive medicine to be taken with other antiepileptic drugs.
-Zonegran is also known by its drug name, Zonisamide.
+Zonegran is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control partial-onset seizures in adults with epilepsy.
+Zonegran is used in combination with other anticonvulsant drugs.
+Zonegran is also referred to by its drug name, zonisamide.

-Zonegran is a sulfonamide anticonvulsant, or drug that is used to control seizures.
-It is believed that Zonegran works in cases of epilepsy by inhibiting nerve signals.
+Zonegran is an anticonvulsant, or in other words, a drug used to prevent and control seizures.
+It is believed that Zonegran works in cases of epilepsy by inhibiting nerve signals in the brain.

 How do I take it?

-Zonegran is taken orally as a capsule once or twice a day.
-Swallow the capsules whole without chewing or crushing them.
-Try to take Zonegran at the same times each day.
-Zonegran may be taken with or without food, but you should take it the same way each day.
+Prescribing information states that Zonegran is taken orally as a capsule once or twice daily.
 Your doctor will likely start you on a low dose of Zonegran and gradually increase the dosage.

 Do not stop taking Zonegran suddenly.
-If you decide to stop taking Zonegran, consult your physician for a plan to taper off gradually.
+If you decide to stop taking Zonegran, consult your physician for a plan to reduce your dosage gradually.

-Rarely, some people experience neurological symptoms including depression, loss of touch with reality, or suicidal thoughts while taking Zonegran.
+Rarely, some people experience neurological symptoms including depression or suicidal thoughts and behavior while taking Zonegran.
 Contact your doctor if you experience these side effects.

 It is important to drink at least six to eight glasses of water per day while taking Zonegran.
 Drinking plenty of water can help prevent some serious side effects.
 Ask your doctor whether you need to avoid drinking grapefruit juice or eating grapefruit while taking Zonegran.